Pedro-UwU/CI-CD-Github-Actions-and-Argo/README.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-Next I'll need the admin accout password.
+Next, I'll need the admin account password.
 To get it, simply run and copy

 ```console
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d && echo
 ```

-After that open a web browser and got to your ArgoCD server IP or URL In my case is 'https://localhost:8080/'.
+After that open a web browser and go to your ArgoCD server IP or URL In my case is 'https://localhost:8080/'.
-Type 'admin' for the username and paste the password to login.
+Type 'admin' for the username and paste the password to log in.
 And that's it!
 ArgoCD is successfully installed in our kubernetes cluster!

 ## Create an infrastructure and the application

 Next, we'll be using the [React Calcultor](https://github.com/ahfarmer/calculator) from ahfarmer.
-The projecct is located in the 'app' directory of this repository.
+The project is located in the 'app' directory of this repository.

 ### Write IaC